 Wild Mushroom Risotto

-Wild-mushroom risotto has a delicate taste when made with fresh mushrooms, a rich, wintry flavor if you combine fresh and dried.
-If you prefer a more subtle mushroom flavor, omit the dried mushrooms, and add two more ounces of fresh mushrooms.
+Wild-mushroom risotto has a delicate taste when made with fresh mushrooms, and a rich, wintry flavor if you combine fresh and dried.

 - Servings: 4

 - 6 to 8 cups Homemade Chicken Stock, or canned low-sodium chicken broth, skimmed of fat

 - 1/4 ounce dried wild mushrooms, such as porcini